African Swine Fever (ASF)

 Occurrence in Finland and elsewhere

 African swine fever is endemic in Africa.
-Outside Africa, outbreaks have been detected within the European area in Sardinia and the Caucasus region.
+Outside Africa, outbreaks have been detected within the European area in Italy (Sardinia) and the Caucasus region.
 African swine fever spread to the Caucasus region in 2007 and the efforts to bring it under control have failed in the region ever since.

 In the neighboring areas of Finland, African swine fever was detected the first time in 2009.
 The outbreak occurred on a pig farm near St. Petersburg in the Leningrad Oblast.
 After this individual cases of the disease have been found in the environs of Finland on small pig farms on the areas of Murmansk, Arkhangelsk, Leningrad and Russian Karelia.
 Outside Caucasia, several cases of the disease have been detected in the Tver Oblast.